Pranayama

 Rechaka – Exhalation

-According to Siddhas, there are 14 channels in our human body.
-Different magnetic fields through each of the channels, controlling the body in many ways.
-The Pranayama practitioner must know about the three important Nadis, which are directly connected with the breathing process.
+According to Siddhas, the human body has 14 channels.
+Different magnetic fields pass through each channel, controlling the body in many ways.
+The Pranayama practitioner must know about the three important Nadis directly connected with the breathing process.
 They are Ida, Pingala and Shusumna.

-Normally we breathe through both the right and left nostrils.
-The two separate channels in the nose do both these functions.
+Typically, we breathe through both the right and left nostrils.
+The two separate channels in the nose perform both functions.

 Ida Nadi (Chandra Nadi)

-While inhaling, the air passes through the left nostril, and it makes our body cool.
-The Ida Nadi produces the cooling effect.
+While inhaling, the air passes through the left nostril, cooling the body.
+The Ida Nadi produces this cooling effect.
 In the Yoga language, it is also called Chandra Nadi, the moon breath.
 It has an element of Tamas Guna.
-Thus, the left nostril breath regulates the functions of the left side of the body and also controls human thoughts.
+Thus, the left nostril breath regulates the functions of the body’s left side and controls human thoughts.

 Pingala Nadi (Surya Nadi)

-While inhaling, the air that passes through the right nostril produces warmth to the body.
-It produces a heating effect.
+While inhaling, the air that passes through the right nostril warms the body.
 In the Yoga language, it is called Surya Nadi, the Sun Breath.
-It has an element of Raja Guna.
-Thus, the right nostril breath regulates the functions of the right side of the body.
-It also regulates the prana shakti or life force in the human body.
+It has an element of Rajas Guna.
+Thus, the right nostril breath regulates the functions of the right side of the body and the prana shakti, or life force, in the human body.

 Sushumna Nadi (Shakti Nadi)

-When the flow of Prana through these two Nadis meet in the body, Sushumna Nadi is supposed to exist there.
+When the flow of Prana through these two nadis meets in the body, Sushumna Nadi is supposed to exist there.
 This is the central canal.
-It is neither hot nor cold, it controls and balances the other two nadis.
-Its main characteristic is Sattva Guna (central nerve channel carrying kundalini energy).
+It is neither hot nor cold; it controls and balances the other two nadis.
+Its main characteristic is Sattva Guna (the central nerve channel carrying kundalini energy).
 This subtle nadi provides light and knowledge.
 It is also called Saraswati or Shakti Nadi.

-In Pranayama practices the prana is controlled by means of three ways as follows:
+In Pranayama practices, the prana is controlled using three ways as follows.

 Puraka (Inhalation)

-This is a continuous process, evenly controlled, breathing the air into the lungs at the maximum, through both nostrils or alternate nostrils or through the mouth.
+This is a continuous, evenly controlled process in which air is breathed into the lungs at the maximum through both nostrils, alternate nostrils, or the mouth.

 Kumbhaka (Suspension/ Internal retention

-This is holding the breath or retaining the air in the lungs for a short time with a comfortable condition by applying all three types of bandhas.
+This is holding the breath or retaining the air in the lungs for a short time in a comfortable condition by applying all three bandhas.

 Rechaka (Exhalation)